Ayurveda Tips for Monsoon

-In India, Some habits and precaution are told in all religious holy books.
-They says, To be spiritual, we must be Healthy.
-Good healthy body is the 1st step to achieve status of spirituality.
+In India, Some habits and precautions are told in all religious holy books.
+They say, To be spiritual, we must be Healthy.
+A good healthy body is a 1st step to achieve the status of spirituality.

-They told some habits of food to follow in particular manners, they advised some things to avoid for this four months of Monsoon ( called Chatur Maas) to have healthy body, mind and soul as well.
-All this indication of various religions like Hinduism, Jainism etc are for better Health.
+They told some habits of food to follow in particular manners, they advised some things to avoid for this four months of Monsoon ( called Chatur Maas) to have a healthy body, mind, and soul as well.
+All this indication of various religions like Hinduism, Jainism, etc is for better Health.

-The monsoon season is finally upon us, as most parts of the country enjoy the frequent spells of rain, the lush greenery all around and the calming climate.
+The monsoon season is finally upon us, as most parts of the country enjoy the frequent spells of rain, the lush greenery all around, and the calming climate.
 Monsoon is a season of much joy and fun for most of us.
-Rain is beautiful gift to mankind to get fresh, its season of romance.
-Little precautions and some good habits makes this romantic reason more enjoyable.
+Rain is a beautiful gift to mankind to get fresh, its season of romance.
+Little precautions and Ayurveda tips for monsoon make this romantic reason more enjoyable.

 Click here for Monsoon Health Care